-You will likely be out of range of any cell towers for the majority of your expedition in Africa, but in the bigger cities, the best option if you need to use your phone is purchasing a local SIM chip for your smart phone, which will work with the local towers.
+You will likely be out of range of any cell towers for much of your expedition in Africa, but in cities, the best option, if you need to use your phone, is purchasing a local SIM chip for your smartphone, which will work with the local towers.

 Do I need power adapters?